donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-an-sd-card.md

 category: linux
 ---

-In this post, we will create a different method for user authentication in Linux using a memory card, which will eliminate the requirement of typing the password in most cases.
+In this post, we will create a different method of user authentication in Linux using a memory card, which will eliminate the requirement of typing the password in most cases.

 The idea is as follows: Everytime the user needs to log in, he inserts a special memory card that stores a token, which is then compared to one on the computer.
 The authentication is successful if and only if the tokens on the computer and memory card are equal.
 For security reasons, the tokens are regenerated in the process.